skmsajid/fixmyvillage/README.md

 # 🌍 FixMyVillage

-> **A Smart Digital Platform for Transparent and Efficient Village Issue Reporting & Management**
+> **A Smart Digital Platform for Transparent, Efficient, and Structured Village Issue Reporting & Management**

 ---

 ## 🚀 Overview

-**FixMyVillage** is a full-stack **MERN application** built to digitize and simplify village complaint management.
-It brings together **Villagers**, **Workers**, and **Administrators** on a unified platform, ensuring transparent communication, faster response times, and a structured workflow for resolving local issues efficiently.
+**FixMyVillage** is a full-stack **MERN application** designed to modernize and streamline village complaint management.
+It connects **Villagers**, **Workers**, and **Administrators** on a single unified platform, enabling transparent communication, faster response times, and a well-organized workflow for resolving local issues effectively.

 ---